netanelavr/cursorrules/README.md

 - [Git Safety Rule](#git-safety-rule) - Never execute git commands automatically
 - [PR Code Review Rule](#pr-code-review-rule) - Comprehensive code review analysis
 - [Documentation Location Rule](#documentation-location-rule) - Organize docs by purpose
+- [MCP Tool Definition Rule](#mcp-tool-definition-rule) - Guidelines for MCP tool documentation
 - [Usage](#usage) - How to activate the rules

 ## Git Safety Rule

-The **Git Safety Rule** (`.cursor/rules/git-safety.mdc`) establishes a critical safety protocol:
+The **Git Safety Rule** (`.cursor/rules/git-safety.mdc`) ensures AI never executes git commands automatically.

-**🛡️ Never execute git commands automatically** - The AI must always ask for explicit user permission before running any git operations.
+**🛡️ Never execute git commands automatically** - The AI must always ask for explicit permission before running any git operations, explain the action, wait for confirmation, and provide alternatives when possible.

-### How It Works

-The AI will:
-1. **Ask for explicit permission** before any git operation
-2. **Explain the action** and why it's needed
-3. **Wait for confirmation** before proceeding
-4. **Provide alternatives** when possible

-This ensures you maintain full control over your version control workflow.

 ## PR Code Review Rule

-The **PR Code Review Rule** (`pr-code-review`) provides comprehensive code review analysis before publishing pull requests:
+The **PR Code Review Rule** (`pr-code-review`) provides comprehensive code review analysis before publishing pull requests.

 **🔍 Challenge-first mindset** - Questions architectural decisions, examines diffs against the default branch, and provides thorough feedback on code quality, security, performance, and maintainability.

-### Key Review Areas

-The AI will analyze:
-1. **Change Scope** - Diff analysis, impact assessment, breaking changes
-2. **Architecture & Design** - Patterns, abstractions, SOLID principles
-3. **Code Quality** - Naming, complexity, error handling, documentation
-4. **Performance & Security** - Bottlenecks, vulnerabilities, resource management
-5. **Testing & APIs** - Coverage, compatibility, deployment safety

-### Review Questions

-Automatically challenges code with key questions:
+Automatically challenges code with questions like "Why this approach?", "What are the trade-offs?", and "How will this scale?"
-- Why this approach?
-Is there a simpler way?
-- What are the trade-offs?
-What are we sacrificing?
-- What could go wrong?
-Failure modes and edge cases?
-- How will this scale with 10× load/data/users?
-- How will we maintain this over time?

-This ensures high-quality, maintainable code that meets project standards.

 ## Documentation Location Rule

-The **Documentation Location Rule** (`docs-location`) establishes clear guidelines for where documentation should be placed:
+The **Documentation Location Rule** (`docs-location`) establishes clear guidelines for where documentation should be placed.

 **📂 Organize docs by purpose** - Technical design documents go in the central docs/ folder, while feature READMEs stay with their code.

-### Documentation Structure

-The rule enforces:
-1. **Technical design documents** must be created in the **docs/** folder at the repository root
-2. **Feature README files** must be placed next to the relevant feature code, not in docs/

-### Rationale

-- **Centralized design docs** in docs/ keeps them discoverable for architectural decisions
-- **Co-located feature READMEs** help developers find usage and setup information in context with the code

-This ensures documentation is both discoverable and contextually relevant.
+This keeps design docs discoverable while maintaining contextual relevance for feature documentation.

+## MCP Tool Definition Rule

+The **MCP Tool Definition Rule** (`mcp-tool-definition`) provides guidelines for documenting MCP Server tools.

+**📋 Clear tool documentation** - Establishes a standardized structure for describing MCP tools with outcome-focused titles (e.g., "Analyze Stock Performance Metrics" not "Stock Analysis Tool") and comprehensive descriptions covering what it is, what it does, when to use it, and what it returns.

 ## Usage